-- Assessment
+- " Assessment

-- Care Coordination
+- " Care Coordination

-- Counseling (individual and group)
+- " Counseling (individual and group)

 - Family Therapy

-- Recovery Monitoring, which includes recovery coaching and monitoring, designed for the maximum reduction of the beneficiary's SUD.
+- " Recovery Monitoring, which includes recovery coaching and monitoring, designed for the maximum reduction of the member's SUD.

-- Relapse Prevention, which includes interventions designed to teach beneficiaries with SUD how to anticipate and cope with the potential for relapse for the maximum reduction of the beneficiary's SUD.
+- Relapse Prevention, which includes interventions designed to teach members with SUD how to anticipate and cope with the potential for relapse for the maximum reduction of the member's SUD.